 2009—Thomas Nelson’s DigiReady initiative, which utilizes Scribe’s Well-Formed Document Workflow, was released.

-2010—The popularity of the Kindle and the release of the iPad made publishers realize the need for a well-formed document.
-Demand for Scribe's services and workflow continued to increase.
+2010—The popularity of the Kindle and the release of the iPad made publishers realize the need for well-formed documents.
+Demand for Scribe’s services and workflow continued to increase.

 2011—Scribe opened an office in Allentown, Pennsylvania, to meet increased demand for our multipurpose publishing services.

 2013—Scribe released our Digital Hub and Scribe Add-In (SAI), helping to automate the Well-Formed Document Workflow.
 Scribe has been, and continues to be, very active in research and proper implementation of new technology.
 Our goal is to assist you with your current needs and enable you to publish efficiently well into the future.

 2014—Our Well-Formed Document Version 2.0 was released, offering full-print articulation, round-trip functionality (print to Word), automated e-book indexing, the SAI Lite, and InDesign plug-ins.

 2014—Recognizing the changing landscape in publishing, Scribe announced initiatives to better serve the market, including strategic partnerships with printers and distributors.
 Scribe also offers the WFDW “white label” to those offering direct-to-author services.

 2015—Scribe and Lifeway have partnered to help publishers produce, convert, and distribute their publications.
 This partnership has helped to increase revenues for institutional and individual book sales.

 2016—Seeing renewed growth and success in the publishing world, Scribe began to shift our emphasis toward mission-driven publishing.
 We also added features to the WFDW to improve indexing (thus semantic tagging) and accessibility.